Thermodynamics of smooth models of pseudo-Anosov homeomorphisms: Main results

 \begin{remark} Taking $t=0$, this theorem shows that the dynamical system $(M, g)$ admits a unique measure of maximal entropy that is Bernoulli, has exponential decay of correlations, and satisfies the Central Limit Theorem. \end{remark}

 \begin{remark} Although we know $t \mapsto P_g(\phi_t)$ is real analytic in $(t_0, 1)$, we do not know about the behavior of $P_g(\phi_t)$ for $t \leq t_0$.
-In particular, it is not known whether $(M, g, \phi_t)$ admits a phase transition at $t=t_0$.\footnote{For the Katok map, it is shown in the preprint ``Unique Equilibrium States, Large Deviations and Lyapunov Spectra for the Katok Map'’ by T. Wang (see \url{https://arxiv.org/abs/1903.02677v2}) that for sufficiently small values of the parameters $\alpha>0$ and $r>0$, the Katok map has a unique equilibrium measure $\mu_t$ corresponding to the geometric potential $\varphi_t$ for all values of $t<1$.} \end{remark}
+In particular, it is not known whether $(M, g, \phi_t)$ admits a phase transition at $t=t_0$.\footnote{For the Katok map, it is shown in \cite{Wang} that for sufficiently small values of the parameters $\alpha>0$ and $r>0$, the Katok map has a unique equilibrium measure $\mu_t$ corresponding to the geometric potential $\varphi_t$ for all values of $t<1$.} \end{remark}

-\section{Dynamics Near Singularities}
+\section{Dynamics near singularities}

 In this section, we discuss the dynamical properties of pseudo-Anosov diffeomorphisms, considering both their global behavior as well as their behavior near singularities.
 The thermodynamic constructions we will develop in Sections 6 and 7 require bounds on how quickly nearby orbits diverge from each other.
 For this reason, the estimates and inequalities collected in this section will become important tools to examine how nearby orbits behave in neighborhoods of the singularities.